Citigroup profit beats on investment banking boost

 Shares of the company were up 1.2 percent in trading before the bell.

-Reporting by Imani Moise in New York and Sidharth Cavale in Bengaluru; Editing by Anil D'Silva
+Reporting by Imani Moise in New York and Sidharth Cavale in Bengaluru; Editing by Anil D'Silva and Nick Zieminski